Defense Against Charges of Robbery, Burglary and Shoplifting

 - Abuse of Responsibility: If you are charged with abusing a position of trust or fiduciary responsibility, or if the victim is vulnerable, you could face a longer prison sentence.

 The state can also charge you with multiple offenses for the same theft.
 For example, if you have the item you are accused of stealing in your possession, you could be charged with possession of stolen property.
 In addition, if you sell the item to someone else, you could also be charged with trafficking in stolen property.
 All of these charges can add up to a lengthy jail or prison sentence.

 Burglary in Washington has nothing to do with stealing.
 Rather, it is unlawfully entering or remaining in a place with the intent to commit a crime while inside.
-Thus, if you steal something after entering, it is considered both burglary and theft.
-Likewise, if you harm a person after entering, it is considered both first degree burglary and assault.
+Therefore, if you steal something after entering, it is considered both burglary and theft.
+Likewise, if you harm a person after entering, it is considered both first-degree burglary and assault.

 Defense & Alternative Sentencing Programs